-A Mastering Project solves the task of finding records that refer to the same entity within and across data sources.
-This task, often referred to as data mastering, entity resolution or record linkage.
+A Mastering Project helps you find records that refer to the same entity within and across input datasets.
+This task is often referred to as data mastering, entity resolution or record linkage.

-Clustering is the concept of identifying when two or more records refer to the same real-world entity, where an entity is a customer, supplier, or other person or organization.
-Clustering groups pairs of matching record into clusters.
+Clustering is the concept of identifying when two or more records refer to the same real-world entity, where an entity is a customer, supplier, person or organization.
+The clustering process puts pairs of matching record into clusters.

 The end result is clusters of matching records that correspond to unique entities.
 You can merge the records in each cluster to form a single, merged record that describes an entity.
 See Golden Records.

 You can also use the cluster information as a key in other systems.
 See Curating and Reviewing Record Clusters.

 After you generate, curate and review clusters, you can publish them.
 Publishing saves the current clusters as the latest version visible to downstream consumers, creating a dataset snapshot.
 This snapshot allows you to track changes to published clusters over time.
 Tamr captures cluster change metrics.